Why Living In an RV Is Better Than Living In a House

 Did they miss being part of their old neighbourhood?
 Not really.
 Doing without a dishwasher and washing machine was a drawback, but not a game changer.
 Trips to town every few days to discharge sewage and take on fresh water took only a couple of hours.
 FaceTime and Zoom let them stay in touch with family and friends.
 And RVers, like boaters, bond quickly, trade information and form a mobile community of their own.
 Darrel started a blog (RV Full Time on a Dime) and posted about everything from B.C. fruit stands and winter hiking to the best toilet paper to use in an RV (Great Value, at Walmart).

-This year, as the pandemic slows, their original travel plans may finally shape up.
-Arizona beckons, including leisurely stops in Utah and other states en route.
+This year, Arizona beckons, including leisurely stops in Utah and other states en route.
 With Darrel being a handy guy and Brenda managing their finances, they live frugally (“We’re tightwads,” says Darrel).
 If all goes well, they plan to spend the next 10 years seeing new places, avoiding prairie winters and visiting friends and family.
 If they’re overtaken by ill health or misfortune, they’ll rent a condo.

 As for dry camping under the starry sky, the Friskens have already done it a few times.
 They have solar power, so it’s just a matter of loading up with water and propane.
 The Friskens plan on boondocking more in the U.S. though, where spots are plentiful—after all, their first time wasn’t in the wilderness.
 It was in a Walmart parking lot.